getsentry/sentry-docs/src/collections/_documentation/error-reporting/configuration/index.md

 ### `send-default-pii`

 {% unsupported browser javascript node %}
 If this flag is enabled, certain personally identifiable information is added by active integrations.
+By default no such data is sent.

-Without this flag they are never added to the event, to begin with.
-If possible, it's recommended to turn on this feature and use the server side PII stripping to remove the values instead.
+If possible, it's recommended to turn on this feature to send all such data by default, and manually remove what you don't want to send using our features for managing [_Sensitive Data_]({%- link _documentation/data-management/sensitive-data.md -%}).
 {% endunsupported %}

 {:.config-key}